habamax/habamax.github.io/_posts/2019-09-02-use-vim-dadbod-to-query-databases.md

 <img src="/assets/gifs/vim-dadbod-usage-operator.gif" class="img-fluid" alt="animated gif with vim-dadbod usage with operator">

 # Databases.
-Choose the One.
+Choose the one.

 If you have more than 1 database to query, it would be quite cumbersome to manually set `b:db` every time you want to query another database.

-Let's fix this too!
+There is a new `:h popup-menu` in vim -- let us pick databases using it.

 **NOTE:** It uses new popup menu stuff from vim (use recent vim built from source code or for windows folks, there is a place with pre-built binaries), you can of course use commands with autocompletion but I wanted to tinker with popups.

-There is a new `:h popup-menu` in vim -- let us pick databases using it.

 First of all, database info should be stored somewhere, let it be list of
 dictionaries: